 Diet and Nutrition

 Because the Turkish van is already a large cat, it’s especially important not to overfeed.
 Staying lean is key to preventing health issues.
-Leaving food out all day (free feeding) can sometimes be tolerated without weight gain because of their increased activity levels.
+Leaving food out all day (free feeding) can sometimes be tolerated without weight gain because of this breed's high activity level.
 Consult with your veterinarian or breeder regarding the best food to feed your Turkish van cat.